Frank Kameny: World War II

-Kameny was born to Ashkenazi Jewish parents in New York City.
-He attended Richmond Hill High School and graduated in 1941.
-In 1941, at age 16, Kameny went to Queens College, City University of New York to learn physics and at age 17 he told his parents that he was an atheist.
-He was drafted into the United States Army before completion.
-He served in the Army throughout World War II in Europe, and later served 20 years on the Selective Service board.
+Ph.D. program

 After leaving the Army, he returned to Queens College and graduated with a baccalaureate in physics in 1948.
 Kameny then enrolled at Harvard University; while a teaching fellow at Harvard, he refused to sign a loyalty oath without attaching qualifiers, and exhibited a skepticism against accepted orthodoxies.
 He graduated with a master's degree (1949) and doctorate (1956) in astronomy.
 His doctoral thesis was titled A Photoelectric Study of Some RV Tauri and Yellow Semiregular Variables and was written under the supervision of professor Cecilia Payne-Gaposchkin.

-While on a cross-country return trip from Tucson, where he had just completed his PhD thesis research, he was arrested by plainclothes police officers at a San Francisco bus terminal after a stranger had approached and groped him.
-He was promised that his criminal record would be expunged after serving three years' probation, relieving him from worrying about his employment prospects and any attempt at fighting the charges.
+Arrest

+On August 26, 1956, Kameny was away from his home in Boston, attending a meeting for the American Astronomical Society in San Francisco.
+Following the conclusion of the meeting, Kameny was seen at a Key Terminal, a location labeled a hotspot for homosexual encounters.
+Staking out bathrooms marked for sexual encounters was common practice for vice squads.
+Two police officers were waiting behind a ventilation grille in the terminal men's bathroom, and witnessed Kameny and another man engaging in a sexual encounter.
+Kameny was detained and accused of "lewd and indecent acts."
+The San Francisco municipal court offered Kameny the option to plead guilty and accept a $55 fine and 6-months probation, to which Kameny obliged.